 A segment is identified through a Segment Identifier (SID).
+An SR domain is defined as a single administrative domain for global SID assignment.
+It may be comprised of a single Autonomous System (AS) or multiple ASes under consolidated global SID administration.
 Typically, the ingress node of the SR domain prepends an SR header containing segments identifiers (SIDs) to an incoming packet.